vertica/VerticaPy/docs/source/verticapylab_gs.rst

 Getting started with VerticaPyLab
 ===================================

-Launching VerticaPyLab will take you to the following homepage:
+Launching VerticaPyLab takes you to the following homepage:

 .. image:: ../../docs/source/_static/verticapylab.png
    :width: 80%